What is Link Building?

 Let’s use the brand name of Usedcomputer Malaysia.

-There are almost 7,140 results appeared when we searched for the brand.
+There are almost 7,140 results that appeared when we searched for the brand.

 Imagine checking a huge number of search results and identifying unlinked brand mentions.
 You need a mountain of patience.